magicleap/developer-portal-docs/docs/guides/unity/input/sensors/unity-android-sensors.md

 Sensors are devices that measure environmental characteristics of the device that the content is running on, such as light, pressure, temperature, orientation, and motion.
 Unity’s Input System allows you to access sensors on Android devices using the standard Android Sensor API.
 In this guide, we will show you how to enable, disable, and read data from sensors on Android using the Input System.

 :::caution
 While the generic sensors such as the Light Sensor can be accessed using the generic Android API and Unity Input System, platform specific sensors like World Cameras can only be obtained via the Magic Leap SDK.
 :::

 ## Prerequisites

 - Unity 2020.1 or later with the [Input System package](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.7/manual/index.html) installed

 ## Available sensors

 The following table lists the sensors that are available on Android devices and their corresponding sensor types and controls in the Input System.

-See the [Android Sensor API Guide](/docs/guides/features/generic-sensors.md) for a complete list of Magic Leap 2 sensors compatable with the Android Sensor API.

 |Sensor Name|Sensor Type|Control Type|Description|
 |---|---|---|---|